InseeFrLab/pynsee/docs/readme.rst

 :raw-html:`<br />`

-`pynsee` package contains tools to easily search and download French data from INSEE and IGN APIs.

 `pynsee` gives a quick access to more than 150 000 macroeconomic series, a dozen datasets of local data, numerous sources available on `insee.fr <https://www.insee.fr>`_ as well as key metadata and SIRENE database containing data on all French companies.